Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Introduction

 \subsection{Structure}

-Section \ref{sec:database} provides a brief introduction to the \textit{Boeing Gaussian Bump} benchmark case and the available experimental database.
-Section \ref{sec:methods} outlines the main methodologies used in the study, including spectral proper orthogonal decomposition (SPOD), linear stability analysis (LSA), and resolvent analysis (RA).
-In Section \ref{sec:data_driven_results}, coherent structures are identified using SPOD, highlighting low-frequency streaks and medium-frequency vortex shedding in both flow configurations.
-In Section \ref{sec:model_results}, LSA and RA are employed to model these coherent dynamics.
-In the separated case, the streaks are found to be linked to a three-dimensional zero-frequency global mode, whereas no evidence for a modal origin is found in the attached case.
+Section~\ref{sec:database} provides a brief introduction to the \textit{Boeing Gaussian Bump} benchmark case and the available experimental database.
+Section~\ref{sec:methods} outlines the main methodologies used in the study, including spectral proper orthogonal decomposition (SPOD), linear stability analysis (LSA), and resolvent analysis (RA).
+In Section~\ref{sec:data_driven_results}, coherent structures are identified using SPOD, highlighting low-frequency streaky structures and medium-frequency vortex shedding in both flow configurations.
+In Section~\ref{sec:model_results}, LSA and RA are employed to model these coherent dynamics.
+In the separated case, the streaky structures are found to be linked to a three-dimensional zero-frequency global mode, whereas no evidence for a modal origin is found in the attached case.
 The possible driving mechanisms are then discussed and compared between both cases.
-Spanwise-standing wave dynamics resulting from the finite span of the wind tunnel and reflections at the side walls are investigated in Section \ref{sec:standing_waves}, and their implications regarding the domain size and boundary conditions of numerical simulations are discussed.
-Finally, Section \ref{sec:conclusions} summarizes the main findings of the study.
+Spanwise-standing wave dynamics resulting from the finite span of the wind tunnel are investigated in Section~\ref{sec:standing_waves}, and their implications regarding the domain size and boundary conditions of numerical simulations are discussed.
+Finally, Section~\ref{sec:conclusions} summarizes the main findings of the study.